MunasheMuk2/Shumba_valeting/README.md

 ![Booking Page HTML Validator](screenshots/bookingvalidator.jpg)

 - No errors or warnings found relating to my bookings page - error for aria label descirbed is non existant.
-Checked all templates that include a login form, especially:
+Checked all templates that include a login form, especially:`login.html` , `home.html` and `base.html`
-- `login.html`
--`home.html`
-- `base.html`

 ---
 + ### CSS
   No errors or warnings were found when passing through the official W3C (Jigsaw) validator